-The platform takes appropriate steps to ensure:
+The platform takes appropriate steps to ensure the following:

-• Workers earn at least the local minimum wage, or the wage set by collective sectoral agreement (whichever is higher) in the place where they work, in their active hours, after costs77.
+Workers earn at least the local minimum wage or the wage set by collective sectoral agreement (whichever is higher) where they work, in their active hours, after costs.

-1.2 Ensures workers earn at least a local living wage after costs (one additional point)
+1.2 - Ensures workers earn at least a local living wage after costs (one additional point)

 In some places, the minimum wage is not enough to allow workers to afford a basic but decent standard of living.
-To achieve this point platforms must ensure that work-related costs do not push workers below local living wage.
+To achieve this point, platforms must ensure that work-related costs do not push workers below the local living wage.

-The platform takes appropriate steps to ensure:
+The platform takes appropriate steps to ensure the following:

-• Workers earn at least a local living wage, or the wage set by collective sectoral agreement (whichever is higher) in the place where they work, in their active hours, after costs78 79.
+Workers earn at least a local living wage or the wage set by collective sectoral agreement (whichever is higher) where they work, in their active hours, after costs .